Project 1

 In order to address these questions, participants that take part in this project will receive an MRI of their brain, and participate in a series of assessments of their speech, language, attention, and memory.
 These will be conducted before therapy begins.

-Participants will also be enrolled in two, three-week treatment sessions lead by certified speech-language pathologists (SLPs).
+Participants will be enrolled in two, three-week treatment sessions lead by certified speech-language pathologists (SLPs), either remotely (via a computer and an internet connection with the therapist) or in person in our lab.
 As was done pre-therapy, assessments of their behavior will be assessed after the two treatment sessions.

 Researchers will then analyze pre-therapy brain scans alongside pre-therapy behavioral assessments to find out what predicts an individual’s response to therapy.
-We will use this information to help us understand factors that influence recovery, and importantly, to develop ways to improve aphasia treatment
+We use this information to help us understand factors that influence recovery, and importantly, to develop ways to improve aphasia treatment.